HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

     res_annual = my_model.annual_results()
     res_cost = my_model.total_cost()

-The content of the output is described under :doc:`output`. ``hourly_results()`` returns a dataframe containing hourly timeseries of the resulting energy and resource flows. ``annual_results()`` returns a ``dict`` containing annual values of the same data. ``total_cost()`` returns a ``dict`` containing cost data, including monetary cost and emissions (currently only available for optimisations).
+The content of the output is described under :doc:`output`.

+- ``hourly_results()`` returns a ``DataFrame`` with hourly time series of energy and resource flows.
+- ``annual_results()`` returns a ``dict`` containing annual aggregated values.
+- ``total_cost()`` returns a ``dict`` containing cost information (currently only available for optimisation runs), including monetary costs and emissions.

-Instead of using YAML configuration files, input can also be passed directly to the ``launch()`` method within Python.
-This can for example be useful when technology or simulation parameters are taken from a preceding Python routine.
-Here is an example of how to run DEM when passing configuration info to the model directly in Python:
+Instead of using YAML configuration files, input can also be supplied directly to the ``launch()`` method via a Python dictionary.
+This is useful when configuration values depend on preceding computations or when parameter studies are generated programmatically.

+The following example shows how to run DEM with configuration input passed directly in Python:

 .. code-block:: python